Australian Government Bureau of Meteorology

 Croydon 7 day forecast

 Today: Partly cloudy.
-Medium chance of showers in the N, slight chance elsewhere.
-The chance of a thunderstorm.
-Winds NW 15 to 20 km/h increasing to 25 km/h before turning N 15 to 20 km/h during the afternoon and evening.
-Daytime maximum temperatures 36 to 41.
+High chance of showers in the E, medium chance elsewhere.
+The chance of a thunderstorm, possibly severe with heavy rain which may lead to flash flooding in the N. Winds NW/SW 15 to 20 km/h tending SE/SW 20 to 30 km/h before dawn then tending NW/NE 15 to 20 km/h in the late evening.
+Overnight temperatures falling to the mid to high 20s with daytime temperatures reaching 32 to 41.

 (km/h)12